 So, this all originated from the work of an artist named Sonia Boyce.
 According the Manchester Art Gallery website, her new work was “a night-time group takeover of the gallery exploring ‘gender trouble’ among the gallery’s 19th century painting displays and wider culture”.
 Nothing wrong with this as such, artists criticise other artists all the time.
 What was controversial was interfering with the viewing of other artworks.
 This is not the first time she had done this – in 1995 she did an exhibition called “peep” where non-Western artifacts at Brighton Museum had to be viewed through holes in tracing paper to make viewer think about whatever the point this was supposed to make.
 However, this time, she had removed a Waterhouse painting, one very popular with the public.
 In its place, there was an empty space where people could write on post-its their thoughts on this painting’s removal, in an initiative called “Challenging a Victorian fantasy”.
 Prints of the work were also removed from the gift shop.
 For a few days, this went relatively quietly, with post-its accumulating on the wall and comments on their blog post.
 Then it spread to social media, then the national media picked up on it, and then all hell broke loose.

-Regardless of how Manchester Art Gallery tries to spin this, it was a full-scale PR catastrophe however you look at it.
+Regardless of how Manchester Art Gallery tries to spin this, it was a full-scale PR catastrophe however you measure public opinion.
 Apart from the odd kind-of supportive comment hastily retweeted on to @mcrartgallery’s feed, reaction was split into roughly two camps.
 One camp said they loved the painting, the claims of a Victorian fantasy were breathtakingly ignorant, and that claiming it was in the name of provoking debate was a pathetic excuse from an out of touch management team.
-The other camp said what the first camp said and added that the people respoonsible should be sacked.
-The public opposition was overwhelming whichever measure you used.
+The other camp said the same first camp, but added that the people responsible should be sacked.
 They were massacred on social media, the comments page of every news article, on their own web page intended to get comments, and in a poll on the Manchester Evening News.
 A low-key e-petition managed to get 1,000 signatures in two days.
 Even the letters pages to The Guardian – which one would have thought would be the most likely forum to support this – was unanimously against.* Most embarrassingly, a lot of feminists attacked the gallery for undermining #MeToo by associating this stunt with the movement.

 (* Actually, there was one letter that criticised the painting from the perspective of someone who actually had waded in a pond full of water lillies, who pointed out that lolling in smelly mud is the opposite of erotic.
 She did not express an opinion either way on the acceptability of nymph tits in 19th century paintings.)

 I’d like to say how pleased I was that Manchester Art Gallery listened to the comments, saw sense, and chose to put the painting back.
-But I won’t say, that, because I don’t believe they put it back by choice.
+Yes, I’d like to say that, but I can’t because that’s almost certainly not true.
 When it was reported the painting was going back up, it featured a comment from a spokesperson from Manchester City Council, owners of the gallery.
-It would have been a steep co-incidence for them to comment at exactly the same time the gallery opted to do a U-turn – so reading between the lines, it appears the Council overruled (at at least threatened to overrule) the management of the gallery.
+It would have been a steep co-incidence for them to comment at exactly the same time the gallery opted to do a U-turn – so reading between the lines, it appears the Council overruled (or at least threatened to overrule) the management of the gallery.

 Since then, Manchester Art Gallery has backpedalled a little, but not much.
 They issued another press release saying for the first time how important people’s views were and how important painting were to the gallery.
 Importantly, however, there was not one shred of an apology offered for removing the painting in the first place.
 They are still taking the line that it was great that such a debate has been started, and the fact that hundreds of people have commented is being treated as measure of success – never mind the fact that it was near-universal condemnation.